Restream/reindexer/replication.md

 On startup reindexer_server reads replication and cluster config from files `replication.conf`([sample](cpp_src/cluster/replication.conf)) and `cluster.conf`([sample](cpp_src/cluster/cluster.conf)), which have to be placed in database directory.

-`replication.conf` sets general replication parameter and has to be unique for each node in cluster (those parameters also may be configured via `#config` namespace).
+`replication.conf` sets general replication parameters and has to be unique for each node in the cluster (those parameters may also be configured via the `#config` namespace).

 `cluster.conf` sets specific cluster parameters (description may be found in sample).
 This file has to have the same content on each node of the cluster.